CFSAN-Biostatistics/snp-pipeline/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `snppipeline` for local development.
+Here's how to set up `snp-pipeline` for local development.

 1. Fork the `snp-pipeline` repo on GitHub.
 2. Clone your fork locally::